rafael-paypal-solano/tic-tac-toe/README.md

 ### Architecture ###

-The game code is packaged into four namespaces.
+The game code is packaged into four packages    .
 Those packages are:

 1. **com.metro.tictactoe.controller**: Classes that drive the game logic.
 2. **com.metro.tictactoe.view**: User interface elements that display the playfield and feedback messages.
-4. **com.metro.tictactoe.input**: User interface elements that collect that from players.
+4. **com.metro.tictactoe.input**: User interface elements that collect input from players.
-3. **com.metro.tictactoe.model**: Entity (data) classes used to move across the three aforementioned packages.
+3. **com.metro.tictactoe.model**: Entity (data) classes used to move information across the three aforementioned packages.